 This article explains how to enable telnet on a Windows PC and initiate a telnet session.
 Telnet sessions may also be opened using other programs such as Putty.
+Telnet will need to be enabled on your Tesira device as well.
+This can be done by going to Device Maintenance→Network Settings, on the Control Network tab, under Services.

 Enable telnet in Windows 10, 7, 8, and Vista